Crescent Plastics can extrude a wide variety of materials in custom profiles and tubing including commodity thermoplastics such as:

 PP is known for its chemical resistance and toughness.
 PP is used in appliances and flue gas desulfurization scrubbers in coal-fired power plants.
 Glass Fiber and Talc can be blended into Polypropylene to provide further stiffness and rigidity.
 Because it degrades in sunlight, Polypropylene needs UV absorbing additives to protect it before it can be used outdoors.

 Polyethylene (LDPE and HDPE)

-Low density polyethylene (LDPE) can be found in refrigerator tubing, High density polyethylene is a thermoplastic with high tensile strength and is used to make toys, milk containers, water filtration pipe, and corrosion resistant piping.
+Low-density polyethylene (LDPE) can be found in refrigerator tubing.
+High-density polyethylene is a thermoplastic with high tensile strength and is used to make toys, milk containers, water filtration pipes, and corrosion-resistant piping.

 Polyethylene Terephthalate Glycol-Modified (PETG)

 PETG is a translucent thermoplastic that is great for impact resistance and can be found in Point-of-Purchase Displays.